dbzhang800/QtXlsxWriter/README.md

 Documentation: http://qtxlsx.debao.me

 QtXlsx is a library that can read and write Excel files.
 It doesn't require Microsoft Excel and can be used in any platform that Qt5 supported.
+The library can be used to

+* Generate a new .xlsx file from scratch
+* Extract data from an existing .xlsx file
+* Edit an existing .xlsx file

 ## Getting Started

 ### Usage(1): Use Xlsx as Qt5's addon module